-III.3.1 Consider Updating Guidance and Requirements for Radiation Dose Assessments to Be Consistent with the Most Recent Recommendations of the ICRP
+III.3.1.
+Consider Updating Guidance and Requirements for Radiation Dose Assessments to Be Consistent with the Most Recent Recommendations of the ICRP

 In some instances, the approaches specified in existing regulations for determining health consequences from radiation exposures are out of date with respect to current international practice.
-The most recent recommendations on dose conversion methodology from the ICRP are an appropriate starting point for the EPA to consider [14], [16], [17].
-The committee notes that Appendix A of 40 CFR Part 197 used older ICRP dose conversion factors brought forward from 40 CFR Part 191 but left open the door for the DOE to use updated radiation weighting factors if allowed by the NRC.
-A future EPA disposal standard could be updated to bring itself into alignment with international practice.
-Given the multigenerational operational lifetime anticipated for many deep geologic repository concepts, continued updating of the dose conversion methodology by either the EPA or the NRC should be expected and welcomed.
+The most recent recommendations on dose conversion methodology from the ICRP are an appropriate starting point for the EPA to consider [15], [17], [18].
+The Committee notes that Appendix A of 40 CFR Part 197 used older ICRP dose conversion factors brought forward from 40 CFR Part 191 but left open the door for the DOE to use updated radiation weighting factors if allowed by the NRC.
+The NRC appropriately allowed for this possibility in 10 CFR Part 63, noting that "DOE may use the most current and appropriate (e.g., those accepted by the International Commission on Radiological Protection) scientific models and methodologies . . . " (10 CFR 63.102(0))."
+A future EPA disposal standard could be updated with comparable language to bring itself into alignment with international practice.
+Given the multigenerational operational lifetime anticipated for many deep geologic repository concepts, continued updating of the dose conversion methodology by either the EPA or the implementing regulator should be expected and welcomed.

-III.3.2 Consider Removing the Ground Water Protection Standards
+III.3.2.
+Consider Removing the Ground Water Protection Standards

 The ANS Committee recognizes that this topic was the subject of extensive comment and deliberation in the late 1990s during the drafting and promulgation of 40 CFR Part 197, and it may be unlikely that further recommendations at this point will be constructive.
-With that said, the committee concurs with the comments made by NRC staff in 1999 specific to the EPA's proposed Ground Water Protection Standards [18].
-The committee's recommendation, consistent with NRC's required "all-pathways" safety assessment requirement, is to have in place overall quantitative standards for protection of human health; the imposition of additional groundwater protection standards based on treated drinking water systems, as is the case with current U.S. repository standards, is unnecessary and counterproductive.
+The Committee also recognizes that some will perceive a removal of the Ground Water Protection Standards as a weakening of the EPA's commitment to protect the health of future humans; as discussed further below, the Committee disagrees with this point.
+With these observations noted, the Committee concurs with the comments made by NRC staff in 1999 specific to the EPA's proposed Ground Water Protection Standards [19].
+The Committee's recommendation, consistent with NRC's required "all-pathways" safety assessment requirement, is to have in place overall quantitative standards for protection of human health; the imposition of additional groundwater protection standards based on treated drinking water systems, as is the case with current U.S. repository standards, is unnecessary and counterproductive.
 Specifically, we believe that the Ground Water Protection Standards as implemented in 40 CFR 197 add no additional protection to the standards for human health, safety, or the environment beyond that already provided by the Individual Protection Standard.
-The committee also shares the NRC's concern, expressed in 1999, that the allowable levels of radium, gross alpha activity, and combined beta and photon emitters specified in 40 CFR Part 197 were intended for application to treated sources of community drinking water (see 40 CFR 141.66) and are inappropriately and inconsistently applied to untreated groundwater in 40 CFR Part 197.
+The Committee also shares the NRC's concern, expressed in 1999, that the allowable levels of radium, gross alpha activity, and combined beta and photon emitters specified in 40 CFR Part 197 were intended for application to treated sources of community drinking water (see 40 CFR 141.66) and are inappropriately and inconsistently applied to untreated groundwater in 40 CFR Part 197.
 If promulgated as part of a generic standard, applying drinking water standards to untreated groundwater has the potential to incentivize the selection of sites with otherwise pristine groundwater, because sites with higher background levels of radium or other sources of radioactivity would present greater challenges in meeting a standard that was never intended to be applied in this manner.
+In fact, as implemented in 40 CFR Part 197, the current Ground Water Protection Standards could disqualify otherwise desirable repository sites even without an adverse impact on potential nearby groundwater.

-III.3.3 Establishing the Level of Protection
+III.3.3.
+Establishing the Level of Protection